Works team: France

 FC Sochaux-Montbéliard (Peugeot), Evian Thonon Gaillard F.C.
 (Groupe Danone) and Paris FC (LVMH) are examples of notable works or company teams from France historically or currently linked to well-known multinational companies.

 Germany

 Bayer Leverkusen (Bayer), VfL Wolfsburg (Volkswagen), FC Carl Zeiss Jena (Carl Zeiss), TSG 1899 Hoffenheim (SAP's Dietmar Hopp) and RB Leipzig (Red Bull GmbH), founded, sponsored or owned by companies or company founders, are examples of German works teams or company teams.

 Hungary

 The name of the football club Videoton FC (Hungary) comes from a Hungarian contract electronics manufacturer.
 The club, founded in 1941 by the defence manufacturing company Székesfehérvári Vadásztölténygyár, was made up of workers of the local factory in its early years.

 Ireland

 In the League of Ireland a number of early clubs, including St James's Gate F.C., Fordsons, Jacobs, Midland Athletic and Dundalk all had their origins as a factory or works team.
-In Northern Ireland, Linfield F.C. was founded in Sandy Row in March 1886 by workers from the Ulster Spinning Company's Linfield Mill.
-Originally named the Linfield Athletic Club, its playing ground, "the Meadow", was situated behind the mill.
-Lisburn Distillery F.C. was created as Distillery by employees of Dunville's Royal Irish Distillery in Grosvenor Street, Belfast in July 1879.